AusClimateService/npcp/reports/phase1/phase1_report.md

     <br>
     <em>
-      Figure 9: Change in annual mean daily maximum temperature between 1980-2019 and 2060-2099 for the ssp370 experiment.
+      Figure 9: Change in annual mean daily maximum temperature between 1980-2019 and 2060-2099 for the "projection" assessment task.
-      Results are shown for a GCM (top left panel), RCM forced by that GCM (middle left panel) and various bias correction methods applied to those model data (remaining panels).
+      Results are shown for the ACCESS-ESM1-5 GCM (panel a), the BARPA-R RCM forced by that GCM (panel b) and various bias correction methods applied to those RCM data (panels c-g).
     </em>
 </p>